Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 \subsubsection{Goodness-of-Fit Test for Eigenvector Statistics}

+Dynamical signatures of quantum chaos are fundamentally consequences of the random matrix theory (RMT) properties of the eigenvectors and eigenvalues of a quantum chaotic system~\cite{HaakeF2018QSC}, known respectively as eigenvector~\cite{IZRAILEVFM1987CSEF, KusM1988UEV} and level-spacing statistics~\cite{BohigasO1984QCS, BerryMV1977LCRS} (see Appendix~\ref{App:RMTandQuantumChaos} for further details).
+Reference~\cite{SiebererLM2019DQC} explored the level-spacing (eigenvalue) statistics through the mean eigenphase-spacing ratio, and a participation ratio derived from eigenvector statistics.
+Unfortunately, these averaged and derived quantities do not unambiguously identify the presence (or absence) of quantum chaos for a particular Trotterised step unitary, without appealing to other model-specific information, which may or may not be available.
+For example, for their particular Trotterised A2A-Ising model, Ref.~\cite{SiebererLM2019DQC} was able to exploit its well-understood classical limit as a kicked top, an approach which is obviously not available in general.

+In this work, we instead carry out the comparison against RMT statistics at the full-distribution level.
+Furthermore, we focus on eigenvector statistics, because while it may be more straightforward to measure level spacings directly in natural quantum systems, this is generally not also true for quantum simulators, and unlike with eigenvectors, there is no generic closed-form solution for calculating the expected statistics for RMT level spacings (see Appendix~\ref{App:RMTandQuantumChaos}).
+In experimental quantum simulators, spectral information gained via Fourier transform and Ramsey-like measurements can provide access to eigenvalue statistics~\cite{RoushanP2017ssl}, and recent theory work has begun exploring ways to probe both eigenvalue and eigenvector statistics via the spectral form factor~\cite{JoshiLK2022pmq, VasilyevDV2020mqs}.

-In this section, we demonstrate that the visual comparison of the eigenvector statistics against the above RMT distribution can be misleading.
-We overcome this problem by combining the eigenvector statistics with a reduced chi-squared goodness-of-fit test, and use a reduced chi-squared goodness-of-fit test statistic, $X^{2}_{\rm RMT}$, to clearly and objectively demonstrate the onset of quantum chaos in the Trotterised dynamics both as a function of step and system sizes.
+While this is not the first time the RMT properties of physical models have been studied at the full-distribution level, we demonstrate that the usual approach of making a visual comparison of the eigenvector statistics against the above RMT distribution can be misleading.
+We overcome this problem by combining the eigenvector statistics with a reduced chi-squared goodness-of-fit test, and use a reduced chi-squared goodness-of-fit test statistic, $\XsqRMT$, to clearly and objectively demonstrate the onset of quantum chaos in the Trotterised dynamics as a function of step size.
+As a measure of full distribution-level agreement, $\XsqRMT$ provides objective, statistically rigorous RMT comparison for individual unitary matrices, avoiding the ambiguities that can arise when relying on individual distribution moments.

+Here, we calculate the eigenvector statistics of the Trotter step unitary (TSU), $U_{\tau}$, by expanding its eigenvectors $\ket{\phi_{i}}_{\tau} = \sum_{k=1}^{\mathcal{D}}c_{ik}\ket{k}$ in a non-quantum chaotic basis $\{\ket{k}\}$ (a good generic first choice being the eigenbasis of the model's free Hamiltonian---i.e., without the coupling terms---see App.~\ref{App:RMTandQuantumChaos} for more details).
+The squared moduli of complex coefficients $\eta = \abs{c_{ik}}^2$ then show certain distributions for quantum chaotic systems~\cite{IZRAILEVFM1987CSEF,KusM1988UEV,HaakeF1990RMEF}.
+Depending on the time-reversal symmetry of the system, there arise three (main) physically relevant random matrix ensembles~\cite{DysonFJ1962RMT1}, known for random unitaries as the circular-orthogonal ensemble (COE), circular-unitary ensemble (CUE), and circular-symplectic ensemble (CSE).
+Their corresponding reduced probability densities are: